Batch Calibration: Rethinking Calibration for In-Context Learning and Prompt Engineering: Acknowledgement

 \section{Acknowledgement}

 We thank Emily Salkey for her sincere project management support.
-We also thank Dr Mohammad Havaei for fruitful suggestions and feedbacks and the PaLM 2 team at Google for helping with occasional infrastructure questions.
+We also thank Mohammad Havaei, Chirag Nagpal, Stephen Pfohl, Alexander D'Amour, and Ahmad Beirami for fruitful suggestions and feedbacks and the PaLM 2 team at Google for helping with infrastructure questions.